The Noble Qur’an : Surah and Ayah

 So the Ancient Arabic language gets worse and worse.
 This happens even in our own times in all countries, where we can see with our own eyes that the decline in language due to outside influence can happen in a very short time.
 Even the Sahabah noticed this problem.
 So there were 3 movements that were put into motion: Movement to protect the Quran, movement to protect the Hadith, and movement to protect the Arabic language.

 But how did they protect the language?
 The language in all of the big cities were getting contaminated.
 The uncontaminated Arabic remains and lies in the villages in secluded parts of the deserts.
 Thus we learn that previous scholars would leave the city, journeyed into the desert, in order to capture the original, ancient Arabic language.

 Why the fuss?
 Because the Qur’an was revealed in this language.

 We have a pair of glasses and there is some dirt on the lens.
 When we put them on, everything we see looks dirty.
 When we look at a pristine diamond with these dirty glasses, yes we do see something shiny, but it still seems dirty so we become less impressed with it.
 But if we look at the same diamond with clear, clean glasses – we will see its true beauty.
 The problem is not with the diamond, the problem lies with our glasses.

-The Ancient Arabic is the clean, pure glasses.
+The Ancient Arabic is the clean, pure lens.
 We cannot look at the Qur’an from the Formal Arabic’s perspective.
 Just look at the word Ayah, how many meanings were we able to derive?
 We will not get these meanings from Formal Arabic.
-Ancient Arabic has died in the desert, and thus it becomes a research and study now.
+Ancient Arabic has died in the desert, and thus today it becomes a research and study.
 We have to learn this language so that we can analyze the Qur’an with the proper, unstained lens.